vedulasharma/PCFWorkshop/pcf/BackendService.md

 p-mysql          pre-existing-plan, 10mb-plan, 50mb-plan                         MySQL databases on demand and testing p-redis          shared-vm, dedicated-vm                                         Redis service to provide a key-value store
 ```
-2. Based on the marketplace results, we have three MySQL plans available to use - **pre-existing-plan, 10mb-plan, 50mb-plan**.
-Let us use the **10mb-plan** plan to create a MySQL instance using the `cf create-service` command.
+2. Based on the marketplace results, we have three MySQL plans (listed as, "cleardb" in the results) available to use - **spark, boost*, amp*, shock***.
+Let us use the **spark** plan to create a MySQL instance using the `cf create-service` command.
-  * There is also a short hand for this command.
+  * Try to look for the command that will give you a description of each of the options.
+There is also a short hand for this command.
 You can use the help command to discover it.
 3. Confirm that your service instance is now available by running `cf services`.
   * Notice that is is not bound to any application yet.
 We will be doing that next.